nowfloats/ANAChat-iOS/README.md

             controller.headerLogoImageName = @"chatty";
             [self.navigationController pushViewController:controller animated:YES];

+7. If you want to support location input type.
+You can include a  `GooglePlacePicker`  in your project with the [Google Places Documentation](https://developers.google.com/places/ios-api/start) .
+After Integrating the places to the application, Follow below steps to complete the Installation.

+Swift :
+Import `GooglePlacePicker`  in your module where you are initializing the SDK code

+             import GooglePlacePicker

+Connect to `ChatViewControllerDelegate` and the implement the below method:

+            controller.delegate = self

+copy the below code to your module:

+            func presentLocationPopupOnViewController(_ vc: UIViewController){
+                let config = GMSPlacePickerConfig(viewport: nil)
+                let placePicker = GMSPlacePicker(config: config)

+                placePicker.pickPlace(callback: {(place, error) -> Void in
+                if let error = error {
+                print("Pick Place error: \(error.localizedDescription)")
+                return
+                }
+                if let latitude = place?.coordinate.latitude, let longitude = place?.coordinate.longitude{
+                        let alertController: UIAlertController = UIAlertController(title: "Alert", message: "Do you want to share the selected location?", preferredStyle: .alert) let cancelAction: UIAlertAction = UIAlertAction(title: "Cancel", style: .cancel) { action -> Void in }
+                        alertController.addAction(cancelAction)

+                        let okAction: UIAlertAction = UIAlertAction(title: "Ok", style: .default) { action -> Void in

+                        let locationInfo:[String: String] = ["latitude": String(latitude), "longitude" : String(longitude)]
+                        // post a notification
+                        NotificationCenter.default.post(name: NSNotification.Name(rawValue: "kLocationReceivedNotification"), object: nil, userInfo: locationInfo)

+                        }
+                        alertController.addAction(okAction)

+                        vc.present(alertController, animated: true, completion: nil)
+                    }
+                })
+            }

+Objective C :
+Import `GooglePlacePicker`  in your module where you are initializing the SDK code

+            @import GooglePlacePicker;

+Connect to `ChatViewControllerDelegate` and the implement the below method:

+            controller.delegate = self

+copy the below code to your module:

+            - (void)presentLocationPopupOnViewController:(UIViewController * _Nonnull)vc {
+                GMSPlacePickerConfig *config = [[GMSPlacePickerConfig alloc] initWithViewport:nil];
+                GMSPlacePicker *placePicker = [[GMSPlacePicker alloc] initWithConfig:config];

+                [placePicker pickPlaceWithCallback:^(GMSPlace *place, NSError *error) {
+                    if (error != nil) {
+                    NSLog(@"Pick Place error %@", [error localizedDescription]);
+                    return;
+                    }
+                    UIAlertController * alert = [UIAlertController
+                    alertControllerWithTitle:@"Alert"
+                    message:@"Do you want to share the selected location?" preferredStyle:UIAlertControllerStyleAlert];

+                    UIAlertAction   *cancelAction = [UIAlertAction
+                    actionWithTitle:@"Cancel"
+                    style:UIAlertActionStyleCancel
+                    handler:^(UIAlertAction * action) {

+                    }];

+                    UIAlertAction   *okAction = [UIAlertAction
+                    actionWithTitle:@"Ok"
+                    style:UIAlertActionStyleDefault
+                    handler:^(UIAlertAction * action) {
+                    if(place.coordinate.latitude && place.coordinate.longitude){
+                    [[NSNotificationCenter defaultCenter] postNotificationName:
+                    @"kLocationReceivedNotification" object:nil userInfo:
+                    @{@"latitude" : [NSString stringWithFormat:@"%f",place.coordinate.latitude],
+                    @"longitude" : [NSString stringWithFormat:@"%f",place.coordinate.longitude]}];
+                    }
+                    }];

+                    [alert addAction:cancelAction];
+                    [alert addAction:okAction];

+                    [vc presentViewController:alert animated:YES completion:nil];
+                }];
+            }

 Note:   1.
-Use the above codes with valid businessID and baseAPIUrl
+Use the above codes with valid businessID and baseAPIUrl__
-            2. Above code is for pushing the ChatViewController, you can use ChatViewController as per your requirement.
+            2. Above code is for pushing the ChatViewController, you can use ChatViewController as per your requirement__
             3. Configure the FCM server key on fcm-plugin to send the push notifications to the App.
-Use below steps to get FCM server key.
+Use below steps to get FCM server key.__
-                On  FCM console
+                On  FCM console__
-                    1. Click the settings icon/cog wheel next to your project name at the top of the new Firebase Console
+                    1. Click the settings icon/cog wheel next to your project name at the top of the new Firebase Console__
-                    2. Click Project settings
+                    2. Click Project settings__
-                    3. Click on the Cloud Messaging tab
+                    3. Click on the Cloud Messaging tab__
-                    4. The key is right under Server Key
+                    4. The key is right under Server Key__
+            4. Follow step 7 only if you want to support Input type location

 #### Source Code Installation